Floyd B. Olson: Olson as governor

-On May 16, 1934, the trucker's union in Minneapolis started a strike (Minneapolis Teamsters Strike of 1934) that quickly resulted in open violence.
+On May 16, 1934, the trucker's union in Minneapolis started a strike that quickly resulted in open violence.
 The violence ebbed and flowed for the next two months until Governor Olson declared martial law on July 26, and mobilized 4,000 National Guardsmen under the command of Adjutant General Ellard A. Walsh.
 Walsh used a combination of checkpoints, security patrols, and curfews to restore order.
 As the violence subsided, negotiations resumed, and an agreement was reached to end the labor dispute.

 Despite considerable achievements and widespread support, Olson's administration was marred by allegations made by crusading newspaper editor Walter Liggett that there were links between some members of his administration and organized crime.
 No evidence ever implicated Olson personally, however.
 Liggett was gunned down in front of his family in 1935.
 Kid Cann, a Minnesota gangster, was charged with but not convicted of the killing.

+Olson vocally criticized those who opposed his policies, notably calling out State Senators Anton J. Rockne, J. V. Weber and Claude MacKenzie for opposing a $5,000,000 relief bill, stating "These men were willing to play politics with human misery."
+In order to pass a mortgage moratorium despite opposition within the legislature, Olson arranged for one of his speechwriters, Sylvester McGovern, to host a radio show in which McGovern (under the pseudonym 'Rome Roberts') would criticize and build up public opinion against Olson's opponents, starting in January 1935.
+The radio show would be successful in building public resentment for conservatives in the legislature, to Olson's benefit.

 Olson and his Farmer-Labor Party made an informal alliance with President Franklin D. Roosevelt and supported him in 1936.
 Roosevelt was building the New Deal coalition and wanted the solid base Olson could promise in Minnesota, where the Democrats were a weak third party.
 Roosevelt had a deal with Olson whereby the FLP would get federal patronage, and in turn the FLP would work to block a third-party ticket against Roosevelt in 1936.